 If the essential success factor is not to be found in the unusual eCommerce software, it is strongly recommended to purchase the eCommerce software as a service.
 So all resources can concentrate on the value-adding core competence.

 Even agencies today have to ask themselves what their added value is towards the customer and where they get their economic success from.

 Individual customer solutions promise a large turnover.
 However, not all sales are the same.
 The larger the individual share, the greater the project risk.

-A platform as a service enables the agency to concentrate on its core competence and to keep the project risk low.
-The maintenance of web application platforms, the smooth deployment process, the maintenance of interfaces,… – all these are activities that are simply consumed in a PaaS solution and that certainly are not the value-adding core competence of most agencies.
+A Platform-as-a-Service enables the agency to concentrate on its core competence and to keep the project risk low.
+The maintenance of web application platforms, the smooth deployment process, the maintenance of interfaces,… – all these activities are simply consumed in a PaaS solution and certainly are not the value-adding core competence of most agencies.

 What’s your opinion?

 […] takes the lead in the API Economy and revolutionizes the market.
 Frontastic’s cloud platform is designed to emotionalize […]